Experts give conflicted testimony on Vossen's competency

 None of the evaluators are neuropsychologists.

-No ruling was issued by the presiding judge, Minnesota Eighth Judicial District Judge Wentzell, with written briefs by Vossen defense attorney Kent D. Marshall, of Barrett, and Kandiyohi County Attorney Elizabeth Pierce due by Oct.
+No ruling was issued by the presiding judge, Minnesota Eighth Judicial District Judge Stephen Wentzell, with written briefs by Vossen defense attorney Kent D. Marshall, of Barrett, and Assistant Kandiyohi County Attorney Kristen Pierce due by Oct.
 15.

 "There is no evidence of cognitive impairment," Gilbertson said in court.
 He also called into question why Vossen was given multiple written tests by Vaccarella despite Vossen having tremors that would negatively affect his test scores.
 Vossen's tremors "would artificially suppress" his scores, according to Gilbertson, who said he did not administer them to Vossen.